 Your payroll software can generate itemised payslips.
 Over half of the MOM-compliant payroll software allow you to connect it with your bank account to pay employees.

 But what if you can bring all of your expenses under one umbrella, including payroll?
 Why automate just payroll and not the entire accounting management?
 Volopay is the answer to both these questions.

 Volopay's expense management software helps in automating business payments.
-Schedule and make invoice payments, reimburse employees, receive corporate cards, apply for credit, and more like this.
+Schedule and make invoice payments, reimburse employees, receive corporate cards, apply for credit line, and much more.

 This cloud-based platform allows you to implement accounting automation in your business at affordable pricing.